Skip to content

 KL730DemoGenericImageInference

-This example show the usage of the API kp.inference.generic_image_inference_send() and kp.inference.generic_image_inference_receive().
+This example shows the usage of the API kp.inference.generic_image_inference_send() and kp.inference.generic_image_inference_receive().

-Please refer this document for the detail information.
+Please refer to this documentation site for detailed information.

 [root@kneo-pi plus_python]# python KL730DemoGenericImageInference.py